 How to Fix ‘Can’t insert explicit value for identity column in table’

 The primary key column is often set to auto-increment when constructing a SQL Server database.
-The IDENTITY limit is set on for the primary key column to do this.
-The starting location and step of increment are transferred to the IDENTITY column as parameters.
-Then whenever a new record is added, and the identity insert is set to OFF, the value of the IDENTITY column is increased by the pre-defined step normally a number.
-Moreover, the IDENTITY INSERT property is set to ON only for one table in a single session.
+To achieve this, the IDENTITY property is enabled on the primary key column.
+The starting value and increment step are specified as parameters for this property.
+Each time a new record is added and IDENTITY_INSERT is set to OFF, the IDENTITY column value increases by the predefined step, which is usually a number.
+Additionally, the IDENTITY INSERT property can only be set to ON for one table at a time within a single session.

-In this article, we will discuss the error “Cannot insert explicit value for identity column in table <table name> when IDENTITY_INSERT is set to OFF” as shown below.
+This article will discuss the error “Cannot insert explicit value for identity column in table <table name> when IDENTITY_INSERT is set to OFF.”
+This error typically appears when you attempt to manually insert a value into an identity column while IDENTITY_INSERT is OFF.

-Create a table named “person” using the following code.
-Built table using a “PRIMARY KEY IDENTITY”
+Next, create a table named “person” using the following code.
+This table includes a primary key column with an identity property:

 CREATE TABLE person